-There are two main rewards for staff to issue through SIMs:
+There are three main rewards for staff to issue through SIMs:

-College points are each worth one reward point; these should be issued to students where work, or commitment in lesson, is above expectation.
-College points are the core of our rewards system and can be given by any member of the teaching staff.
+Credits are each worth one reward point; these should be issued to students where work, or commitment in lesson, is above expectation.
+Credits are the core of our rewards system and can be given by any member of the teaching staff.

-PRIDE points are each worth two reward points; these are awarded to students where an exemplary piece of work has been produced or where exceptional commitment has been shown to a lesson.
+Positive Slips are each worth two reward points; these are awarded to students where an exemplary piece of work has been produced or where exceptional commitment has been shown to a lesson.
 A member of staff may also choose to contact home to pass on the praise.